-Robert Mugabe has served as president of Zimbabwe since 1987, previously serving as prime minister.
+Robert Mugabe has served as prime minister of Zimbabwe since 1980, and has been the nation's president since 1987.
 He has been re-elected to the presidency multiple times, but elections have reportedly been tainted by fraud and voter intimidation.

 Got something to say?blog comments powered by Disqus

 profile name: Margaret Thatcher profile occupation: Prime Minister